ebeeton/mandelbrot-go/README.md

 # mandelbrot-go

-An excuse to play around with Go in the form of a Mandelbrot plotter.
+An excuse to learn Go in the form of a simple Mandelbrot plotter.

 ## Usage